TrevorAttema/Simple-DB-for-Embedded-System-Logging/README.md

   Adjust `MAX_INDEX_ENTRIES` based on your system’s memory and performance characteristics.
 Smaller pages reduce RAM usage but increase I/O overhead, while larger pages improve I/O performance at the cost of higher memory usage.

 - **Instrumentation:**
   Use the provided instrumentation (via `SCOPE_TIMER`) to measure the performance of key functions.
-Disable debug prints and instrumentation in production builds if needed.
+Remember that on embedded devices, the scope timer and debug prints are compiled out to avoid unnecessary overhead.

 - **Portability:**
   If you’re not using Windows, implement your own version of `IFileHandler` to interface with your target device’s storage (e.g., FatFs for SD cards, custom drivers for onboard flash, etc.).